huihongxun/huihongxun.github.io/_pages/about.md

 News
 ======
+- **[2024-02-06]**  Hongxun Hui got the Excellent Peer Reviewer Award from the CSEE Journal of Power and Energy Systems.
 - **[2024-01-26]**  New publication: Liya Ma, Hongxun Hui, Sheng Wang and Yonghua Song, "Coordinated optimization of power-communication coupling networks for dispatching large-scale flexible loads to provide operating reserve," *Applied Energy*, vol. 359, p.
 122705, Apr.
 2024.
 - **[2024-01-16]**  New publication: Yingcong Sun, Hongxun Hui, Taoyi Qi and Laijun Chen, “Multi-Time Scale Optimization of Urban Micro-Grids Considering High-Penetration of PVs and Heterogeneous Energy Storage Systems,” *IEEE Internet of Things Journal*, Early Access, 2024.
 - **[2023-12-16]**  We got the Best Paper Award of the 7th IEEE Conference on Energy Internet and Energy System Integration (EI2), Dec.
 2023.
 Congratulations!